jacklul/asuswrt-scripts/README.md

 This script can backup all NVRAM variables and selected `/jffs` contents to cloud service using [Rclone](https://github.com/rclone/rclone).

-You should probably store the binary on USB drive but the script has also an option to automatically download the binary before running then deleting it afterwards.
-Make sure your device has enough memory for this though.
+You should probably store the binary on USB drive but the script has also an option to automatically download the binary - make sure your device has enough memory for this though.
+If you installed Rclone through Entware it will be detected and used.

 ```sh
 curl -fsSL "https://raw.githubusercontent.com/jacklul/asuswrt-scripts/master/scripts/rclone-backup.sh" -o /jffs/scripts/rclone-backup.sh